ADHD Planners: We Tested the Best 10 Apps (Free & Paid)

 What I disliked:

 - The Android version still feels buggy and is missing some features.
-They say it’s being rewritten, but it’s not there yet.

-- Doesn’t integrate with other systems like Google Drive, Notion..
+- Doesn’t integrate with other systems like Google Drive, Notion.

 - It’s not built for managing big projects, no dependencies, no collaboration tools.